 The member who is designated by the company by whom they are employed or who they represent, as the primary voter from that company; only one person from a company may vote.
-If the primary voter does not participate in the ballot, then the Alternate Voter may cast a ballot.
-See Section 4.4.2.1.
-See also Alternate Voter.
+If the primary voter does not participate in the ballot, then the alternate voter may cast a ballot.
+See Section 4.4.2.1 and Alternate Voter.

-2.2.28 Project Initiation Form
+2.2.28 Project Initiation Form (PIF)

-The document authorizing the start of an activity to develop or revise a standard or guideline, and defining the scope, deliverable, business need, and project schedule as described in Section 6.2.1.3.
+The document authorizing the start of an activity to develop or revise a standard or guideline, and defining the scope, deliverable, business need, and project schedule as described in Section 6.1.1.3.